eklitzke/e/README.md

 The goal of e is to keep the amount of C/C++ code to a minimum, and try to provide a super-fast ultra-customizable text editor using JavaScript.
-Out of the box it will probably look and feel like [vim](http://www.vim.org/).
+Out of the box it will probably look and feel like a lot like [vim](http://www.vim.org/).

 Why this project?
 Why not use Node.js?
 --------------------------------------